TheRoundup is reader-supported. We may earn a small commission when you make a purchase via links on this site, at no cost to you.

 Bottom line: Terms like “stain resistant,” “antimicrobial,” or “odor proof” often point to chemical treatments.
 If you choose a sustainable rug such as those I recommended above, you'll get environmentally friendly materials and no added chemicals.

 The brands I tested all shipped their rugs with a care label.
-In the first instance, you should follow the manufacturer's instructions as these will give you care advice specific to your rug.
+In the first instance, you should follow the manufacturer's instructions as these give care advice specific to your rug.

-In the absence of a label, you can use these tips which will work for most sustainable rug materials.
+In the absence of a label, follow these tips.

 Sustainable rugs, often made from natural fibers, need regular vacuuming - particularly if you have pets.
 This removes hair, dirt, and dust that can wear them out.
 Use a gentle setting to avoid damage.